mosen/spirit/README.md

 ## Installation

 - Install `ruby` if you haven't already.
-Preferably v2.x.
+Preferably v2.x, but minimum is 1.9.3 per Padrino requirement.
 - Install `bundler` using RubyGems:

         $ gem install bundler